vimalnathnambiar/pwizConvert/README.md

 ## Limitations

 - Information of file(s) that has an error occur during conversion (i.e., ReaderFail) is not captured.
+- Program remain untested on Windows- and Mac OS-based systems

 ## License